Sarahdaily/BidrequestHealthChecker/README.md

 **Python**  : You need to have Python installed on your system.
 You can download it from the official Python website: [Python Downloads](https://www.python.org/downloads/)

+## Installation
+1. Clone the Repository
+2. Install Python (if not already installed)
+This tool requires Python 3.7+.
+Check your version:

+If you need to install Python, download it from python.org or use your OS package manager.

+3. (Optional) Create a Virtual Environment
+4. Install Required Python Packages
+This tool uses only the Python standard library, but if you add dependencies, install them with:

+(If there is no requirements.txt, you can skip this step.)

+5. Install leo.py
+This tool requires leo.py to fetch bid requests.

+Clone and install leo.py if not already available in your $PATH:
+Or ensure leo.py is available as a command-line tool.

+6. Check Permissions
+Make sure you have access to the clusters you want to query (VPN, credentials, etc.).

+You are now ready to use the tool!

 ---
 ## Features